DHTMLX/docs-todolist/docs/guides/integration_with_vue.md

 Familiarize yourself with the basic concepts and patterns of [**Vue**](https://vuejs.org/) before reading this documentation.
 To refresh your knowledge, refer to the [**Vue 3 documentation**](https://vuejs.org/guide/introduction.html#getting-started).
 :::

-DHTMLX To Do List is compatible with **Vue**.
-The code examples below show how to use DHTMLX To Do List with **Vue 3**.
-For a complete project, refer to the [**Example on GitHub**](https://github.com/DHTMLX/vue-todolist-demo).
+DHTMLX To Do List is compatible with **Vue 3**.
+The examples below show how to use them together.
+For a complete project, see the [**example on GitHub**](https://github.com/DHTMLX/vue-todolist-demo).

 ## Create a project

-This section walks through scaffolding a new Vue project and installing dependencies.
+Scaffold a new Vue project and install dependencies.

 :::info
 Before you create a new project, install [**Node.js**](https://nodejs.org/en/).